lykhonis/lukso-node-guide/README.md

 sudo ufw status numbered
 ```

-It should look something like this:
+It should look something like this (may be missing some ports):

 ```shell=
 Status: active